Documentary celebrates net zero vision across the public sector in England

 Speaking about the Public Sector Decarbonisation Scheme, Deputy Policy Chairman Keith Bottomley said: “This funding has enabled us to accelerate our plans and to do things more quickly.”

-Leeds Teaching Hospitals NHS Foundation Trust
+Leeds Teaching Hospitals NHS Trust

-Leeds Teaching Hospitals NHS Foundation Trust is one of the largest and busiest acute hospital trusts in the country, treating 1.5 million patients a year.
+Leeds Teaching Hospitals NHS Trust is one of the largest and busiest acute hospital trusts in the country, treating 1.5 million patients a year.
 They are working towards a net zero target of 2040, with an aim to become one of the greenest NHS Trusts in the UK.

 To support their progression against this agenda, they have received funding through Phase 1 and Phase 3a of the Public Sector Decarbonisation Scheme.